 - Wrap the dough twice with cling film and rest in the fridge for a minimum of 4 hours or overnight.
 You are now ready to use it.

-- Cut the dough in half.
+- Shape the pastries.
+Cut the dough in half.
 Keep the piece you aren’t using in the fridge until needed.

 - Preheat the oven to 190C | 375F and line two large baking trays with greaseproof paper.